MicrosoftEdge/MicrosoftEdge-Documentation/dev-guide/performance/prerender-and-prefetch-support/README.md

 <link rel="dns-prefetch" href="http://example.com/"/>
 ```

-> NOTE: Microsoft Edge also supports the `next` and `prev` values for the `rel` attribute.
+>note Microsoft Edge also supports the `next` and `prev` values for the `rel` attribute.
 For more info, see [Determining flip ahead targets](http://go.microsoft.com/fwlink/p/?LinkId=306028).

 These link element values are supported only for top-level documents; they are ignored when applied to child (iframe) documents.
 Target URLs must refer to individual filenames (relative or fully-qualified).
 Wildcards are not supported.

-> WARNING: The preconnect value is not yet supported: <link rel="preconnect" href="" />.
+>note.warning The preconnect value is not yet supported: <link rel="preconnect" href="" />.
 This may receive support in the future, see [Microsoft Edge Platform Status](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/preconnectresourcehints?filter=f3f0000bf&search=preconnect).

 ## Loading background resources effectively